 Rooster Tail spinners are some of the more popular trout fishing lures on the market but they can also be used to catch crappie and bass.
 In this post, I’m going to be talking about my favorite colors and sizes for each fish, how to rig everything up, and how to actually fish a Rooster Tail for trout, bass, and crappie.

 The way you set everything up and fish the spinner is pretty much the same for all types of fish.
 You might have to make a couple of small tweaks when it comes to gear, but a lot of it is the same.
 The thing that is different is the size and color you pick.
-I’ve caught fish on a bunch of colors and sizes but a few have been a bit more consistent for me.
+I’ve caught fish with a bunch of colors and sizes but a few have been a bit more consistent for me.
 If you want to get a new Rooster Tail spinner, you can grab one here on Amazon.

 Best Rooster Tail For Trout